pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 For a playbook method a value for **Max TTL (mins)** should always be entered.
 In CFME 5.9.3 the default is 0 minutes.

-If the **Max TTL (mins)** value is too low the `ManageIQ::Providers::EmbeddedAnsible::AutomationManager::PlaybookRunner` process will terminate the playbook job with an error such as:
+If the **Max TTL (mins)** value is too low the _ManageIQ::Providers::EmbeddedAnsible::AutomationManager::PlaybookRunner_ class will terminate the playbook job with an error such as:

 ```
 Automation Error: job timed out after 96.890827024 seconds of inactivity.
 Inactivity threshold [60 seconds]